jayasrimittakolu/Simple_Banking/README.md

 # Simple_Banking
 This Simple Banking Application is a console-based project developed in Java that simulates basic banking operations.
 The user interacts with a simple text-based menu to perform core functions such as checking balance, depositing money, withdrawing money, or exiting the application.
+Available Options in the Application:
+Check Balance – Displays the current account balance to the user.

+Deposit Money – Allows the user to enter an amount to add to their account.
+The balance is updated accordingly.

+Withdraw Money – Allows the user to withdraw a specified amount from the account if sufficient funds are available.

+Exit the Application – Safely terminates the program.